cnease10/git-resources/README.md

 The Youtube channel, Traversy Media, created a crash course on Git: https://www.youtube.com/watch?v=SWYqp7iY_Tc&t=1561s

+There is a great Udemy course on GitHub here: https://www.udemy.com/git-going-fast/

 Techlahoma is a great resource for anyone who wants to break into tech.